janwilmake/x-cli/README.md

 XYMake CLI uses `git remote get-url origin` to check which repo you are talking about to create coherent threads based on your repository.

+> [!IMPORTANT]
+> I'm currently gauching interest in this tool and testing myself.
+Ratelimits are too low to use atm but if interested, [please DM](https://x.com/janwilmake)

 ## Why XYMake CLI?

 The average developer loses hours to social media distractions daily.
 XYMake CLI gives you the power to engage with your audience without falling into the attention trap.